ManuelSeitinger/KONF_B20_Menhart_Noll_Seitinger/src/site/markdown/README.md

 --> The 100% code coverage problem...

+While you may be tempted to strive for 100% code coverage, that would be a horrible idea.
+Besides some code being hard to test, the concept of coverage is actually fundamentally limited. f your app has 100% code coverage, are you then sure everything will work as expected? (i.e. there are no bugs)

+###Why/why not?

+Well obviously no!
+Because even if all your classes have 100% coverage, that still doesn’t mean they will correctly interact with each other.
+Furthermore this is because code coverage doesn’t tell you anything about the quality of your tests.
+It only counts what lines of code are executed during tests and what aren’t.

 ### p.e.
 - Some getter/setter methods are not used - makes no sense to implement just to strive for 100%
 - Use of testing objects constructed in main?
 - Code coverage != quality of tests
 - ...

+Well then, how should you use coverage?
+The real value is in the evolution of code coverage over time.

 Consider: